rachyoder/Projects-Exercises/docs/projects/weather-app.md

 ### Description

-Create a webpage that prompts users to enter a zipcode, then displays current weather information for that location or a friendly error message if the zipcode is not found.
+Create a webpage that prompts users to enter a zip code, then displays current weather information for that location or a friendly error message if the zip code is not found.

 For this project we will be using an external API to retrieve weather data.

 ### Table of contents